• Skip to primary navigation

 How to Add “This PC” to Desktop in Windows 11/10

-If “My Computer” or “This PC” Desktop Icon is missing on your computer, it is likely that it has been deleted or not appearing after installation of an app or update on your computer.
+If “This PC” Icon is missing from the Desktop on your computer, it is likely that it is not appearing due to a temporary glitch or missing after installation of an app or update on the computer.

-Since, “This PC” is only a Desktop Shortcut, it can be easily deleted and deletion or removal of this Shortcut has practically no impact on the files and folders that it points to.
+Luckily, “This PC” is only a Desktop Shortcut and deletion or removal of this Shortcut has practically no impact on files/folders that it points to.

-At any time, you can add ‘This PC’ Shortcut to the Desktop on your computer and it will once again start providing you with quick access to important locations of files and folders on your computer.
+At any time, you can add ‘This PC’ Icon back to the Desktop on your computer and it will once again start providing you with quick access to important locations of files and folders on the computer.

 Advertisement

-1. Add “This PC” to Desktop in Windows 11
+1. Add “This PC” to Desktop Using Desktop Context Menu

-You can follow the steps below to Add “This PC” Shortcut Icon to the desktop of your Windows 11 computer.
+You can follow the steps below to Add “This PC” Shortcut to Desktop using the right-click contextual menu.

-1. Right-click in any empty space on the Desktop of your computer and select Personalize in the menu that appears.
+1. Right-click in any Empty space on the Desktop and click on Personalize.

 2. On the Personalization screen, scroll down in the right-pane and click on Themes.